deathbeam/dotfiles/README.md

 ## Requirements

 * bash - This is Bash and Vim config anyway, duh
 * vim - Same as above.
-Vim with Lua support is required for everything to work correctly.
+Requires to be installed with python support for all plugins to work correctly
 * git - Most of the installation process is managed via Git
-* lua - Needed for some Vim plugins
-* cowsay - Just for fancy MOTD (the most important thing in this entire setup, of course)
+* editorconfig - For editorconfig plugin

 ## How to install?